locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 In our :ref:`definition example <exp_sdk_definition>`,
 it's the *content interface* mentioned above.

+Also, you can define custom SDK slots in the :ref:`workshop definition
+<exp_workshop_def_connections>`.

 You can think of the plug as the recipient of the resources exposed by the slot;
 note that a slot can handle connections with multiple plugs.

-This mechanism comes into play when you :command:`workshop launch` or :command:`workshop start` the workshop;
+This mechanism comes into play when you attempt connecting a plug to a slot;
 the plugs defined by its SDKs are automatically connected to the slots, provided that the definition has all |project_markup| needs to make a match.

+Connections can be established:

+- Automatically:
+  Use :command:`workshop launch`, :command:`workshop refresh`,
+  or :command:`workshop start` if the workshop is stopped.

+- Manually:
+  Use :command:`workshop connect` after the workshop has started.

+- Declaratively:
+  Define connections with :samp:`connections` in the :ref:`workshop definition
+  <exp_workshop_def>`;
+  like any other definition update, this requires :command:`workshop refresh`.

 .. _exp_interfaces_validation: